All I wanted was a cup of coffee.

 I thought at first it was the pounding of my headache, brought on by high blood pressure.

-I back up the car up to give the driver more room to reverse out and so I could turn into the spot when he vacates it.
+I back up the car a) top give the driver more room to reverse out, and b) so I could turn into the spot when he vacates it.

 More fool me.
 The car backs out, another driver swoops in and takes the spot.